ibm-ecosystem-engineering/ibm-gsi-cloudnative-journey/docs/developer-advanced-1/inventory-cd.md

     - `application name` - `test-inventory-management-svc`
     - `project` - `inventory-management`
     - `sync-policy` - `Automatic`
-    - `repository url` - The Git url where the configuration is stored
+    - `repository url` - The url of the GitOps repository you created earlier
     - `revision` - `test`
     - `path` - `inventory-management-svc-{initials}`
     - `destination cluster` - The cluster url for the deployment